MAIF/daikoku/storage-sql-migration.md

   valid — same storage — but check they cover the new predicates.

 ## Phase 2 notes

+`consumptionRepo` is the first repo whose *trait signature* had to change: `getLastConsumptionsForTenant` / `getLastConsumptionsforAllTenant` / `getLastConsumption` took a `JsObject` filter, so they went with the DSL.
+Their implementation — the only hand-written `lastConsumptions` in `PostgresDataStore` — grouped on `clientId` to get `MAX(content->>'from')`, a **textual** max over millis, then issued one extra query per client id to fetch the matching row, with neither the tenant nor the original filters reapplied.
+A single `DISTINCT ON (content->>'clientId') … ORDER BY … (content->>'from')::bigint DESC` replaces all of it: one query instead of 1+N, a numeric comparison, and the filters applied once.

+Note the two spellings the consumption queries used for a time window — `from >= start AND to <= end` and `from BETWEEN start,end AND to BETWEEN start,end` — are equivalent, since `from <= to` always holds.
+One `windowSql` covers both.

 `notificationRepo` retires the last three `updateManyByQuery` call sites of the phase — the method that substitutes `$N` with hand-escaped values straight into the SQL.
 Their `$set` becomes the